WoollyinWalesIT/jomres/core-minicomponents/README.md

-The scripts in this file are not called directly.

-Instead they will be called by other Jomres scripts.
+The scripts in this file are not called directly, instead they are called by other Jomres scripts at differing stages of a run.

 00001 Set into place various functions that can be overriden, or for other bootstrapping purposes.

 00002 Boostraps the system's user information.

 00003 Currently used to boostrap the input filtering settings.

 00004 Loads javascript and css files, which are then handing off to the host CMS for loading into the head or footer as the CMS dictates.

 00005 This trigger point is used by most plugins primarily to load their own language files and frontend/admin menu items.
 At this point most of the system has been bootstrapped, internal language files loaded according to the CMS's chosen language.
 Various other tasks such as saving previously searched variables for such plugins are saved, and language specific javascript files are created.
 After this point we're starting to build the page's output.

 00006 Used for sanity checks.

 00012 Currently used to build pathways for the host CMS to display.
 Joomla only is supported, primarily used to interface with routing functionality to build SEO friendly routes

 00021 Used to insert Jomres specific css files into the system.

 00035 These scripts are used to build tab contents in the property details pages.